cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

   - Setpoints and measured outputs are plotted in top left (PyQtGraph plot)
   - PID parameters are tuned through the widget in top right (dynamic reconfigure)
-  - Topics are monitored and selected for plotting from the bottom widget (topic monitor)
+  - Topics are monitored and selected for plotting, from the bottom widget (topic monitor)

 ![PID tuning interface with Rviz and Dynamic reconfigure](/images/posts/goldorak-postmortem/PID_tuning.jpg)